What are the 4 principles of tea ceremony Maikoya follows?

 Sei: purity.

-Even though the utensils used in Tea ceremony are usually prepared and cleaned in advance one goes through the tedious process of cleaning the utensils in front of the guests over and over again.
+Even though the utensils used in tea ceremony are usually prepared and cleaned in advance one goes through the tedious process of cleaning the utensils in front of the guests over and over again.
 The guests wash their hands before entering the tea room purifying themselves from the worldly things.
 The host purifies his heart and mind while cleaning the tea utensils.
 Everything must imply purity from the sound of hot water pouring into the bowl to the smell of freshly powdered matcha.
-The Tea ceremony in general is heavily influenced by Zen buddhism but the ritualistic purity aspect has no doubt been influenced by Shintoism as well.
+The tea ceremony in general is heavily influenced by Zen buddhism but the ritualistic purity aspect has no doubt been influenced by Shintoism as well.

 Jaku: Tranquility.

 Jaku is not an effortful process, it is the natural result of practicing harmony, respect and purification that leads to peacefulness and calmness that give people the power of controlling their worldly desires.
 The zen philosophy suggests that simple actions in daily life (e.g. carving the wood, brushing a script, etc.) leads to awakening.
-When performing Tea ceremony, a simple action of preparing tea with the clear mind paves a way to the awakening of our souls.
-One does not have to think about intricate processes of Tea ceremony and smoothly moves with nothing in mind that creates inner peace the realization of self.
+When performing tea ceremony, a simple action of preparing tea with the clear mind paves a way to the awakening of our souls.
+One does not have to think about intricate processes of tea ceremony and smoothly moves with nothing in mind that creates inner peace the realization of self.
 We should remember that the ultimate rule of awakening is the “presence” at the moment and understanding the true “self.”
-Thus, Tea ceremony helps individuals deepen their connection to their inner spirit.
+Thus, tea ceremony helps individuals deepen their connection to their inner spirit.

-tea ceremony Maikoya
+tea ceremony Maikoya Yugen